-- () The percentage of shares beneficially owned does not exceed 1% of the Common Stock. - (1) Includes 8,633,008 shares of Common Stock held by LeBow Limited Partnership, a Delaware limited partnership ("LLP"), and 547,000 shares of Common Stock held by The Bennett and Geraldine LeBow Foundation, Inc., a Florida not-for-profit corporation (the "Foundation").
-Mr. LeBow indirectly exercises sole voting power and sole dispositive power over the shares of Common Stock held by LLP, 8,191,800 shares of which are pledged to U.S. Clearing Corp. to secure a margin loan to Mr. LeBow.
-Mr. LeBow is a director, officer and sole shareholder of LeBow Holdings, Inc., a Nevada corporation ("LHI"), the general partner of LLP.
-Mr. LeBow and family members serve as directors and executive officers of the Foundation, and Mr. LeBow possesses shared voting power and shared dispositive power with the other directors of the Foundation with respect to the Foundation's shares of Common Stock.
-The Foundation's principal business and office address is 1221 Brickell Avenue, 21st Floor, Miami, Florida 33131. - (2) Based upon Amendment No. 6 to Schedule 13D dated April 15, 1998, filed by the named individual. - (3) Based upon Schedule 13D dated March 26, 1998, filed by the named entities.
-These shares are issuable upon exercise of currently exercisable warrants to purchase Common Stock expiring March 3, 2003.
-See "Certain Relationships and Related Transactions". - (4) Based upon Schedule 13D dated January 28, 1998, filed by the named entities.
-Riverdale LLC is the general partner of High River Limited Partnership and is wholly owned by Mr. Icahn.
-See "Certain Relationships and Related Transactions". - (5) The named individual is a director of the Company. - (6) The named individual is an executive officer of the Company. - (7) Includes currently exercisable options to purchase Common Stock. - (8) The named individual is an executive officer of the Company's subsidiary, Liggett Group Inc. ("Liggett").
+(\) The percentage of shares beneficially owned does not exceed 1% of the Common Stock.

+- (1) Includes 1,226,408 shares of the Company's Common Stock held by LeBow Limited Partnership, a Delaware limited partnership, 7,560,000 shares held by LeBow Gamma Limited Partnership, a Nevada limited partnership, 566,045 shares held by The Bennett and Geraldine LeBow Foundation, Inc., a Florida not-for-profit corporation, and 656,250 shares acquirable by LeBow Epsilon 1999 Limited Partnership, a Delaware limited partnership, as assignee of Mr. LeBow, upon exercise of currently exercisable options to purchase Common Stock.
+Mr. LeBow indirectly exercises sole voting power and sole dispositive power over the shares of Common Stock held or acquirable by the partnerships.
+Of the shares held by LeBow Limited Partnership, 873,390 shares are pledged to US Clearing Corp. to secure a margin loan to Mr. LeBow.
+LeBow Holdings, Inc., a Nevada corporation, is the general partner of LeBow Limited Partnership and is the sole stockholder of LeBow Gamma Inc., a Nevada corporation, which is the general partner of LeBow Gamma Limited Partnership.
+LeBow Epsilon 1999 LLC, a Delaware limited liability company, is the general partner of LeBow Epsilon 1999 Limited Partnership.
+Mr. LeBow is a director, officer and sole shareholder of LeBow Holdings Inc., a director and officer of LeBow Gamma Inc. and the sole member and manager of LeBow Epsilon 1999 LLC.
+Mr. LeBow and family members serve as directors and executive officers of the foundation, and Mr. LeBow possesses shared voting power and shared dispositive power with the other directors of the foundation with respect to the foundation's shares of Common Stock. - (2) Based upon Amendment No. 1 to Schedule 13D dated September 30, 1999, filed by the named entities.
+These shares are issuable upon exercise of warrants to purchase Common Stock expiring March 3, 2003 which are currently exercisable or exercisable within 60 days of the record date. - (3) Based upon Amendment No. 6 to Schedule 13D dated April 15, 1998, filed by the named individual. - (4) Based upon Amendment No. 1 to Schedule 13D dated October 7, 1998, filed by the named entities.
+Riverdale LLC is the general partner of High River Limited Partnership and is wholly owned by Mr. Icahn. - (5) Based upon Schedule 13D dated December 8, 1998, filed by the named entity.
+These shares are issuable upon exercise of currently exercisable options to purchase Common Stock expiring March 31, 2003. - (6) The named individual is a director of the Company. - (7) The named individual is an executive officer of the Company. - (8) Represents shares issuable upon exercise of currently exercisable options to purchase Common Stock. - (9) The named individual is an executive officer of the Company's subsidiary Liggett Group Inc.

-In addition, by virtue of his controlling interest in the Company, Mr. LeBow may be deemed to own beneficially the securities of the Company's subsidiaries, including BGLS Inc. ("BGLS") and Liggett, and securities of New Valley Corporation ("New Valley"), in which the Company holds an indirect voting interest of approximately 42%.
-The disclosure of this information shall not be construed as an admission that Mr. LeBow is the beneficial owner of any securities of the Company's subsidiaries or New Valley under Rule 13d-3 of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), or for any other purpose, and such beneficial ownership is expressly disclaimed.
-None of the Company's other directors or executive officers beneficially owns any equity securities of any of the Company's subsidiaries or New Valley.
+In addition, by virtue of his controlling interest in the Company, Mr. LeBow may be deemed to own beneficially the securities of the Company's subsidiaries, including BGLS Inc., Liggett and New Valley Corporation.
+The disclosure of this information should not be construed as an admission that Mr. LeBow is the beneficial owner of any securities of the Company's subsidiaries under Rule 13d-3 of the Securities Exchange Act of 1934 or for any other purpose, and beneficial ownership is expressly disclaimed.
+None of the Company's other directors or executive officers beneficially owns any equity securities of any of the Company's subsidiaries.